-Awesome beauty of the Eagle Nebula | EarthSky.org
+The awesome beauty of the Eagle Nebula | EarthSky.org

 Some of them are famous, and all are beautiful.

-The Eagle Nebula suddenly burst upon the world’s collective consciousness in 1995, when the Hubble Space Telescope focused its attention on a dark nebula in the center of the Eagle, which you can see in the photo at the top of this post.
+The Eagle Nebula suddenly burst upon the world’s collective consciousness in 1995, when the Hubble focused its attention on a dark nebula in the center of the Eagle, which you can see in the (updated) photo at the top of this post.

-The dark protrusions of dense gas were found to be the site of new star and solar system formation, and the resulting photograph became known as the Pillars of Creation and gave most people their first view of new stars and solar systems at the dawn of their creation.
+The mesmerizing dark protrusions of dense gas were found to be the site of the formation of new stars and solar systems.
+The photograph became known as the Pillars of Creation and gave most people their first view of newly born stars and solar systems at the dawn of their creation.
+The Pillars of Creation are immense, about four to five light-years tall.
+The Eagle Nebula itself spans about 70 by 55 light-years.

-Similar areas, such as the Stellar Spire on the left side of the Eagle, are also forming new stars, through a combination of processes.
-The cold, mostly hydrogen, gas of the nebula has already fueled the formation of a series of young, hot stars.
+Similar areas, such as the Stellar Spire on the left side of the Eagle, are also forming new stars through a combination of processes.
+The cold, mostly hydrogen gas of the nebula has already fueled the formation of a series of young, hot stars.
 As the gas continues to collapse under its own gravity into the dark forms we see, new stars and solar systems are formed and continue to grow as they attract more and more gas to them.
 However, the intense light pressure from the new stars that have formed and their solar winds are eroding away the dense, cold gas pockets, diminishing new star formation and dispersing the nebulae.

-At the same time however, the shock waves where the light and solar wind impacts the cold gas, heat and compress some of the cold gasses at the same time, resulting in a new set of star forming environments
+At the same time however, the shock waves, where the light and solar wind impact the cold gas, heat and compress some of the cold gases at the same time, resulting in a new set of star forming environments.

 I am very pleased I can see these structures in my ‘scope, which is only 8″ in diameter, especially given that they are located around 7,000 light-years away, and the Stellar Spire is roughly 9.5 light-years (~ 9 trillion kilometers) tall – about twice the diameter of our solar system.
-In seeing them from my driveway in the heavily light-polluted Maryland suburbs of Washington D.C., I’m doing very well.
+In seeing them from my driveway in the heavily light-polluted Maryland suburbs of Washington, D.C., I’m doing very well.
 And for approximately $10,000,000,000 less than the Hubble telescope cost, which makes my wife very happy too!

-Enjoy the view while you can.
-Sadly, data from other telescopes has shown that the Pillars and Spire are likely already gone, victims of a massive shock wave from a supernova explosion that happened 8,000 to 9,000 years ago.
-Its light has already gone past us, but the slower-moving shock waves would have taken thousands of years more to sweep through the Eagle Nebula, destroying the delicate structures we find so entrancing.
+And there’s more.
+In 2015, some scientists suggested that the Pillars and Spire were likely already gone, victims of a massive shock wave from a supernova explosion that happened 6,000 years ago and destroyed them.
+The idea was that its light had already gone past us, but the slower-moving shock waves would have taken thousands of years more to sweep through the Eagle Nebula, destroying the delicate structures we find so entrancing.

-The light of that destruction is already on its way to us, so in a few thousand years, people will be seeing a very different Eagle in the ever-changing sky.
+Then, in 2018, that view changed again.
+Another update suggested the former data suggesting destruction were in error.
+Instead, it seems, these structures – the Pillars and Spire – likely will remain for hundreds of thousands of years more before slowly evaporating away.

-Bottom line: The Eagle Nebula, or M16, is home to at least two famous structures: the Stellar Spire and the Pillars of Creation.
+Bottom line: The Eagle Nebula, or M16, is home to at least two famous and awe-inspiring cosmic structures: the Pillars of Creation and the Stellar Spire.

-How the Pillars of Creation were created
+Read about how the Pillars of Creation were created

+EarthSky’s yearly crowd-funding campaign is in progress.
+In 2020, we are donating 8.5% of all incoming revenues to No Kids Hungry.
+Click to learn more and donate.

 By day, Dr. Martin MacPhee (“the Suburban Astronomer”) is a scientist, medical researcher and inventor.
 After hours he is an avid photographer, collector of space artifacts and amateur astronomer.
 Beginning with a 7th birthday gift of a classic small telescope, he has always enjoyed looking at the night sky.
 Even in his heavily light polluted neighborhood in the Maryland suburbs of Washington D.C., he can often be found playing with his telescopes, watching, learning and taking astrophotographs that he uses to illustrate presentations on space and astronomy he gives at local schools.